 In the paper "Microplastics in the marine environment" Anthony L.Andrady explains:

 "Recognition that microparticles (and therefore also nanoplastics) are most likely generated on beaches underlines the importance of beach cleaning as an effective mitigation strategy.
 The removal of larger pieces of plastic debris from beaches before these are weathered enough to be surface embrittled can have considerable value in reducing the microplastics that end up in the ocean.
 Beach cleanup therefore can have an ecological benefit far beyond the aesthetic improvements of the beaches, and by reducing microplastics, contributes towards the health of the marine food web."

 In a nutshell, plastic on beaches is in urgent need of removal before it breaks down into smaller harder to deal with microplastics.
 Plastic breaks down on beaches far far quicker then out at sea, or when underwater.

 We record every step of the process.
 We share all of our information publicly.
 You can see where we found the plastic, what type it was and where it ends up (disposal).

-The Plastic does not leave our care until it arrives at the energy from waste plant.
+The Plastic does not leave our care until it arrives at the licensed waste transfer transfer station, where we have a specific contract to ensure disposal at an energy from waste plant.
 When it's gone, it really is gone.